textbook/textbook.github.io/content/development/js-tdd-ftw.md

  1 file changed, 9 insertions(+)
 ```

 That's it!
 We've just test-driven an implementation of RPS, the right way.
+Reflect on the exercise - how does the implementation compare to what you'd initially imagined?
+What felt good or bad about the process?

-You can see my copy of this exercise at https://github.com/textbook/rps-tdd.
+You can see my copy of this exercise at [https://github.com/textbook/rps-tdd][github].

-### Exercises
+## Exercises [10/10]

 Practices makes perfect!
 Here are some additional exercises you can run through: